 At Harvard, Smith received the Most Improved Player award as a

 junior in 2009, before earning the Most Valuable Player award and

 the Class of 59 'Trophy for leadership and enthusiasm as a senior

 in 2010.
 Smith also garnered NEILA Scholar Athlete honors his

 senior year.
 While at Johns Hopkins in 2011, Smith led the team in

-caused turnovers, while helping the squad rank second in the nation
+caused turnovers and helped the squad rank second in the nation in

 addition, Smith was presented with the W. Taylor Cook Award for